 7 Reasons The Skin Inside Your Mouth Is Peeling Off

 Do you notice oral tissue sloughing or peeling skin in your mouth?
 Any time we see skin inside of the mouth peeling, we usually need to use a process of elimination to figure out what’s causing it.
 Areas like your lips, roof of mouth, or inside cheek peeling can be due to anything from active ingredients (SLS) in toothpaste to allergic reactions to undiagnosed diseases.
 Some are more common than you might expect.
-Once you start paying a little more attention to what you’re putting on your teeth, gums, and other warning signs, it’s a lot easier to figure out why you have skin peeling inside the mouth.
+Some of these issues can even be accompanied by bleeding gums discoloration, which may signal a deeper issue like gum disease.
+Once you start paying a little more attention to what you’re putting on your teeth, gums, and other warning signs, it’s a lot easier to figure out why you have skin peeling inside the mouth or shedding oral mucosa.

 What Causes Tissue Sloughing In The Mouth?